davidcoallier/ey-docs/pages/database-environments.md

 ##The best environment type for your database

-Engine Yard offers three environment configurations: Single Server, Basic Cluster, Custom (cluster).
+Engine Yard offers three environment configurations: Single Instance, Basic Cluster, Custom (cluster).
 For database replication, you need a clustered configuration.

-* **Single Server.** For a small testing environment, a single server that contains both the application and the database is ideal.
+* **Single Instance.** For a small testing environment, a single instance that contains both the application and the database is ideal.
 * **Basic Cluster.** The basic cluster does not include a database slave.
     In non-production environments or environments with small databases, a basic cluster is a good choice.
 With a basic cluster, the database is not replicated so make sure that you backup frequently.
     You can add a database slave to an existing basic cluster (see [below][3]).